martinsumner/riak_kv/docs/ReplicationGuide.md

 If it can be determined from the results of previous checks, that all deltas are likely to be within a given time range (by object last_modified_date), or in a specific bucket; then this information can be used to narrow the scope of the scan in `clock_compare`.
 A comparison reduced in scope this way is a `ttaaefs_rangecheck`, and can be substantially quicker than a `ttaaefs_allcheck`.

-From Riak 3.0.15, a `ttaaefs_autocheck` was introduced.
+<span>Available from Riak 3.0.15</span>{: .label .label-green }The preferred check approach is to use `ttaaefs_autocheck`.
 This is a check that uses context to select an appropriate `ttaaefs_rangecheck` when possible, and only fallback to `ttaaefs_allcheck` if necessary.
 For example, if a cluster falls out of sync, it will assume first that the delta is a modified date range since the last successful check.

+{: .highlight }
+> The ability to set a schedule of specific checks (e.g. `ttaaefs_allcheck`, `ttaaefs_hourcheck` etc) has been maintained, but from Riak 3.0.15 it is reocmmended that the schdule of checks should only be configured to use `ttaaefs_autocheck`.

 The schedule of reconciliation jobs is configured for each peer by setting: